martindale/toshi/README.md

 [![Build Status](https://magnum.travis-ci.com/coinbase/toshi.svg?token=q4SuyNeyMuRZNwTyVWkw&branch=master)](https://magnum.travis-ci.com/coinbase/toshi)

-Toshi is a complete implementation of the bitcoin protocol, written in Ruby and backed by PostgreSQL.
+Toshi is a complete implementation of the Bitcoin protocol, written in Ruby and backed by PostgreSQL.
 It provides a RESTful API that is ideal for building scalable web applications or analyzing blockchain data.

 Toshi is designed to be 100% compatible with [Bitcoin Core](https://github.com/bitcoin/bitcoin).
 It performs complete transaction and block verification, and passes 100% of TheBlueMatt's [regression test suite](https://github.com/TheBlueMatt/test-scripts).

-Toshi was built at [Coinbase](https://coinbase.com) to meet our requirements for a highly scalable bitcoin node.
-Our goal is for Toshi to replace our core bitcoin network infrastructure in the near future.
+Toshi was built at [Coinbase](https://coinbase.com) to meet our requirements for a highly scalable Bitcoin node.
+Our goal is for Toshi to replace our core Bitcoin network infrastructure in the near future.

 ## Features

- * Complete bitcoin node implementation
+ * Complete Bitcoin node implementation
  * Fully passes TheBlueMatt's [regression test suite](https://github.com/TheBlueMatt/test-scripts)
  * PostgeSQL backed (more convenient for web applications and research)
  * JSON, Hex, and Binary API